Wetland and Habitat Mitigation Bank

 The Mitigation Banking Instrument for Phase 1A of the bank was signed on July 6, 2012, click here

+for press release.
 A presentation about the development of the Mitigation Bank is available in the Available Documents

 The Lummi Nation Wetland and Habitat Mitigation Bank is the first tribally-owned and operated commercial wetland mitigation bank in the United States.